Advancement of Learning:

 It was a 6th year Potions book because it had to be a 6th year book.
 It had to be a 6th year book because Harry was in 6th year that year, and if it hadn’t been a 6th year book he wouldn’t have bothered to look at it.

 I mean really!
 We’d already seen that at NEWT-Level there is only one 6th year DADA class, and students from all four Houses are in it.
-Would it have been so very hard to show the whole 6th year DADA class sitting a standard test and then leaving at the end of the period?
+Would it have been so very hard to show the whole 6th year DADA class sitting a standard end-of-year test and then leaving at the end of the period?
 Nothing in the incident requires that it take place during the OWLs.
 Nothing in that sequence requires that it take place just before summer break.
 It’s certainly not like Rowling has ever paid any real attention to what time anything else in the kids’ classes actually takes place through the rest of the series.